CMSgov/design-system/CONTRIBUTING.md

 You can symlink the package into a project directory by running the following commands:

 1. Within this package's directory, run: `yarn link`
-1. Within the project directory where you want to use this package, run `yarn link hcgov-pattern-library`
+1. Within the project directory where you want to use this package, run `yarn link cmsgov-design-system`

-Now your project is using the local version of the pattern library package, allowing you to update or add components and immediately see the changes in your project.
+Now your project is using the local version of the design system package, allowing you to update or add components and immediately see the changes in your project.

 ### Coding guidelines